 - Applications will not be reviewed until all required materials—including IRB approvals for Human Subjects Research and Notre Dame International approval for travel to regions with state department travel warnings—have been submitted to CUSE.
 Students are advised to allow plenty of time for IRB review and/or travel approvals that may affect their travel and research plans.

 - CUSE does not award funds for projects or travel undertaken before an application is submitted (i.e., retroactive funding).

 - If you are not able to undertake your project (for whatever reason), your CUSE grant will be rescinded and you will be required to return any funds you have received in full.

 Note For International Students: If you are awarded a grant to conduct research in the United States, Notre Dame's accounting office will deduct the taxes you owe before you receive your original disbursement.
 Because of this, the amount of money you see on your check will appear lower than what you were awarded.
 However, you are still expected to document that you spent the entirety of your grant, not just the amount that the check listed.

 Students often participate in research, discernment, and scholarly engagement activities as part of a group--e.g. conferences, service learning experiences, paired research projects.
 CUSE understands the value of these kinds of activities and does support these efforts.
 The following guidelines apply to group travel and projects:

-- All members of the group must submit their own unique proposal that meets or exceeds the standards for funding established in our funding guidelines and criteria.
+- All members of the group must submit their own unique grant application that meets or exceeds the standards for funding established in our funding guidelines and criteria.

 - Students should make sure to highlight the differences and unique aspects each member will bring to the project.
 While some parts of a proposal may be very similar, your perspective and how the project will affect you, your major, your future plans, etc. should be unique for each applicant.